-The results related to this example contain a high degree of uncertainty due to the proxy character of the time series.
-However, this problem does not emerge in the next example, the Paris temperature time series.
-In Fig. 10(a), the standard deviation of Paris temperature has been plotted vs time scale.
-Again, the standard deviation of the aggregated process is a power function of time scale and this is apparent even using the classical estimator of standard deviation.
+The results related to this example, however, contain a high degree of uncertainty due to the proxy character of the time series.
+This problem however, does not emerge in the next example, the Paris temperature time series.
+In Figure 10(a), the standard deviation of Paris temperature has been plotted versus timescale.
+Again, the standard deviation of the aggregated process is a power function of timescale and this is apparent even using the classic estimator of standard deviation.
 The Hurst coefficient, estimated using the proposed method, is 0.79.
-The autocorrelation coefficients also verify the presence of long-term persistence (a plot for this time series similar to that of Fig. 8 can be found in Koutsoyiannis, 2003).
-Otherwise, as shown in Fig. 2, there is no remarkable pattern in this time series that would require further statistical analysis.
+The autocorrelation coefficients also verify the presence of long-term persistence (a plot for this time series similar to that of Figure 8 can be found in Koutsoyiannis, 2003).
+Otherwise, as shown in Figure 2, there is no remarkable pattern in this time series that would require further statistical analysis.

-An interesting pattern exists in the third example time series, the Boeotikos Kephisos runoff, shown in Fig. 3.
-This is the falling trend since 1920, lasting for 78 out of a total of 91 years.
-The characteristic plot of standard deviation vs time scale, shown in Fig. 10(b), again verifies the presence of long-term persistence.
-As in the previous examples, the relationship of standard deviation to scale is a power law; the Hurst exponent is 0.79.
+An interesting pattern exists in the third example time series, the Boeoticos Kephisos runoff, shown in Figure 3.
+This is the falling trend since 1920, lasting 78 out of a total of 91 years.
+The characteristic plot of standard deviation versus time scale, shown in Figure 10(b), again verifies the presence of long-term persistence.
+As in the previous examples, the relation of standard deviation versus scale is a power law; the Hurst exponent is 0.79.